danielhokanson/angular-material-wrap/docs/demo-app.md

 ## Overview

-The demo application showcases the Angular Material Wrap library components and provides examples of how to integrate them into Angular applications.
+The demo application is a comprehensive showcase of the Angular Material Wrap library, featuring interactive examples of all components, complete page layouts, and advanced UI patterns.
+It serves as both a testing ground for the library and a reference implementation for developers.

 ## Application Structure

 ### Main Components

-- **AppComponent** (`amw-demo-root`) - Root component of the demo app
+- **AppComponent** (`amw-demo-root`) - Root component with navigation and layout
+- **DemoNavigationComponent** - Sidebar navigation with hierarchical menu
+- **DashboardPageComponent** - Main dashboard with progress tracking
-- **RouterOutlet** - Angular router outlet for navigation
+- **Individual Demo Components** - Specific demos for each library component
+- **Page Demo Components** - Complete page layout demonstrations

 ### File Structure